Commentary

 “Here they’d had so great a deliverance and now they were complaining about the food?”

 I had little to give in terms of nurturing energy, and I imagined that I was caring for others by keeping the weight of my problems off of them.
-It made me feel nobler or more generous in my loneliness and isolation.
+It made me feel nobler or more generous in my isolation and loneliness.

 Image courtesy of Michaela Kobyakov via stock.xchng